Autobianchi A112: Third generation

 In 1975, the third series arrived.
 The insides in the rear were recontoured, so that the car now became a five-seater (instead of four).
 The easiest way to spot a third series is that it received new, much larger vents on the C-pillars, as well as redesigned taillights - with integrated reversing lights on the Elegant and Abarth.
 The Abarth also received a new larger 1050 cc engine ("70HP"), while the Normale's output dropped to 42 PS in July 1975.
-All engines were still pushrod units, derived from the old tipo 100 engine first introduced in the Fiat 600.
+All engines were still pushrod units, derived from the old Fiat 100 series engine first introduced in the Fiat 600.
 In 1976, due to new emissions standards, the Elegant lost two horsepower, now down to 45 PS.
 Third series Normales still received metal bumpers, but from now on they were painted black (instead of being chromed) and no longer had a rubber strip.
 This was the last model to have the diamond shaped turn signals on the front fenders, with later models receiving more orthodox rectangular ones.
 The A112 Elegant had metal bumpers with a black rubber cover over it and a strip of metal trim running horizontally across their width.

-Rayton Fissore showed (and then sold) a special-bodied version of the A112 called "Otas" in 1976, with aerodynamically styled bodywork reminiscent of that of the Porsche 928.
+Rayton Fissore showed (and then sold) a special-bodied version of the A112 called "Gold Shadow" in 1978, with aerodynamically styled bodywork reminiscent of that of the Porsche 928.